-An initial solution obtained from a coarse mesh is employed to produced a corrected mesh automatically.
+An initial solution obtained from a coarse mesh is employed to produce a corrected mesh automatically.
 The new grid "follows" the emerging field better via sensors - guided adaptation.
-The same variety of sensors is used for the refinement - coarsening can be applied here.
+The same variety of sensors used for the refinement - coarsening can be applied here.
 A smooth element size variation is enforced.

 Supersonic Duct - Pressure Based Regeneration